Jordan - Graduate profile

 I would suggest that the utmost care be taken in responding to the selection criteria section in the written application.
 You are being asked to show that you have a certain set of skills, so rather than simply saying you have the skills you must show them, ie tie every assertion you make to a real-world example.
 In the academic exercise, understand that you are being assessed not so much on what you know but rather how you think – they probably want to see a balanced, measured approach to the scenario.
 The interview day is difficult, in that you need to demonstrate a broad set of skills simultaneously – people skills generally, leadership skills, skills at thinking on your feet, and when they throw hypotheticals at you they’re looking for at the least a rudimentary understanding of the international system.

-Has the reality of working in DFAT differed from your perceptions of what it was going to be like?
+Has the reality of working in the department differed from your perceptions of what it was going to be like?

 Yes.
 On our first day in the department the Secretary advised us to try to really understand our own country, as understanding its complexities is integral to representing its interests abroad.
 I honestly feel that I’ve learned as much about my own country as I have others.
 Also, working as part of a bureaucracy – both DFAT itself and the larger Government - can be more frustrating than I would have ever realised.
 I’ve clearly still got a lot to learn, but my tip so far would be to try to quickly come to terms with the bureaucratic context in which you work, because it means you can engage in the real substantive work the department has to offer.